trevordilley/edict/README.md

 >
 > First it is built upon the Rete algorithm (see [acknowledgements](#acknowledgements)!), which enables efficient rule execution on large databases of facts.
 >
-> Second, it takes advantage of javascripts syntax to write rules decoratively.
+> Second, it takes advantage of javascripts syntax to write rules declaratively.
 Generally, rule engines need to create a new syntax entirely to make writing rules less cumbersome.
 Javascript has a couple key syntax features which we use liberally to make writing rules enjoyable.

 ## Examples
 One challenge I've found when describing the benefits of using a rules based approach to application development, is most of the "Hello, world!" examples (such as counter incrementing for client apps) don't properly capture the compelling value rules offer.
 Usually, it just looks like I've written way more code to increment a value with a button click than should be needed.